Patricia Kellicker, BSN

 Finally, since body heat can be lost through your head, make sure to wear a hat.
 Consider choosing one made of wind-block fleece for warmth and protection.

 A few safety measures go a long way.
 Before running, tell someone where you are going and how long you expect to take.
 Always carry identification when you run.
 Some runners write their names, phone numbers, and blood type of the inside sole of their shoes.
 You might also want to consider bringing a small amount of cash (in case you need a cab home), a cell phone, and a whistle.

 Icy trails or roads should be avoided.
-When running in snow, use shoes with “nubs” for better traction.
+When running in snow, use shoes with “nubs” or attached traction devices for better traction.
 Plan your run so the wind is at your back on your return home since built-up sweat can cause a chill.

 Hypothermia occurs when the body’s temperature drops below normal.
 Hypothermia may present with symptoms of intense, involuntary shivering and difficulty doing complex tasks.
 It progresses to violent shivering, slurred speech, and loss of fine motor coordination.
 In the most severe and life threatening form of hypothermia, shivering stops, heart rate slows, and loss of consciousness can occur.

 Frostbite is when part of the body freezes—most typically seen on the fingers, toes, ears, and nose.
 Frostbite starts with an itching or burning sensation, then the area becomes numb.
 Skin appears white, cold, and hard and then turns red and swollen.
 Severe frostbite causes the skin to blister and harden.

 Running in cold weather requires good preparation.
 Cold air makes your body work harder, so make sure you eat enough calories to keep your muscles working.

 If you have exercise-induced